aliaabdulahi/RockPaperScissors-Node/README.md

 # RockPaperScissors Using Node

-In this project I learned to recreate a past assignment from scratch and host it onto a server.
+In this project I learned to recreate a past assignment from scratch using vanilla javascript and host it onto a server.

 ## How It's Made:
 **Tech used:** HTML, CSS, Javascript, Node

 Using Node.js I hosted my Rock, Paper, Scissors game on a server.
+I created the game from scratch on vanilla javascript.

 ## Examples: